mssgill/hscSphinx/glossary.rst

     frame
         A full exposure including all CCDs.
-It's assigned a number by the observatory (called a frameID).
-The software group tends to use the word 'visit' to mean the same thing.
+It's assigned a number by the observatory (called an EXP-ID).
+The software group tends to use the LSST term 'visit' to mean the same thing.

+    FRAMEID
+        The Subaru name used for a single CCD exposure.
+It uses the form ``<4-char><8-digit>``.
+See :ref:`Data Format <data_format>` for details.

     healpix
         There are various ways you can break up the celestial sphere into discrete regions (called tesselation).
 HealPix is a popular one